'Clean Coal' Technologies, Carbon Capture & Sequestration

 Where there is carbon dioxide mixed with methane from natural gas wells, its separation is well proven.
 Several processes are used, including hot potassium carbonate which is energy-intensive and requires a large plant, a monoethanolamine process which yields high-purity carbon dioxide, amine scrubbing, and membrane processes.

-In mid-2010 the IEA published a report says CCS was challenging, and quoting $26 billion committed in the previous two years to CCS projects.
-There were 80 large-scale integrated CCS projects under way, 5 of them operating.
-It said that “notable efforts" were being made and "increased action”, but "rapid progress is now required" if CCS is to be deployed by 2020.
+In mid-2010 the IEA published a report saying that CCS was challenging, and quoting $26 billion committed in the previous two years to CCS projects.

 Capture of carbon dioxide from flue gas streams following combustion in air is much more difficult and expensive than from natural gas streams, as the carbon dioxide concentration is only about 14% at best, with nitrogen most of the rest, and the flue gas is hot.
 The main process treats carbon dioxide like any other pollutant, and as flue gases are passed through an amine solution the CO2 is absorbed.
 It can later be released by heating the solution.
 This amine scrubbing process is also used for taking CO2 out of natural gas.
 There is a significant energy cost involved.
 For new power plants this is quoted as 20-25% of plant output, due both to reduced plant efficiency and the energy requirements of the actual process.